kubernetes-sigs/node-feature-discovery/enhancements/2403-nfd-image-compatibility-scheduler/README.md

 ### Goals

 - Implement an image compatibility scheduling plugin based on NFD to schedule Pods to compatible nodes, providing a production-ready scheduling extension for tracking image compatibility requirements.
-- Introduce a new `ImageCompatibilityQuery` CRD to represent per-image compatibility queries, managed by the scheduler plugin.
+- Introduce a new `ImageCompatibilityQuery` CRD to represent per-image compatibility queries.
 - Implement a mutating webhook to parse OCI artifacts during Pod admission and create ICQ CRs with compatibility rules.
-- Enhance nfd-master to manage `NodeFeatureGroup` homogeneity labels and detect post-scheduling node feature drift.
+- Enhance nfd-master to compute `NodeFeatureGroup` pre-group homogeneity per ICQ and detect post-scheduling node feature drift.
 - Leverage existing `NodeFeatureGroup` for node pre-grouping to optimize scheduling performance from O(N) to O(G) complexity.

 ### Non-Goals